A Travel Price Comparison for Families, Couples, and Backpackers Kampala vs. Havana for Vacations, Tours, and Honeymoons

 Which is Bigger, Kampala or Havana?

-Havana is bigger, and its population is about 60% larger than the population of Kampala.
-When comparing the population of Kampala vs. Havana, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Havana has a larger population, and is about 60% larger than the population of Kampala.
+When comparing the sizes of Kampala and Havana, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Related Articles for Kampala